Context: Fast-Moving Global Organizations

 - The Grounded Architecture approach has evolved in the context of global, loosely coupled organizations that are diverse, with nonlinear growth dynamics, and under transformation pressures.

-- Global scale: operating across multiple countries and continents with millions of users.
+- Global scale: the organizations I worked in were operating across multiple countries and continents with millions of users.

 Global Scale

-- Serving millions of users each day,
+- Serving millions of users daily,

 Multi-Dimensional Diversity